artem-istranin/system-design-sandbox/sixt/SIXT.md

 4. Once user accepts renting a car no other user is allowed to rend the same car until it is returned.
 5. At the end of the road user pays based on time and ride distance.
 6. Every car sends data about gps location every 3 seconds.
+7. The SIXT share office needs to know the optimal number of car allocations for each hour of the following day to efficiently plan to relocate vehicles from low-demand areas to high-demand areas.

 ## System Requirements